linq2db/docs/source/articles/sql/Bulk-Copy.md

 ---
 # Bulk Copy (Bulk Insert)

-Some database servers provide functionality to quickly insert large amounts of data into a table.
+Some database servers provide functionality to insert large amounts of data into a table in more effective way compared to conventional inserts.
 The downside of this method is that each server has its own view on how this functionality should work; there is no standard interface for it.

 ## Overview

 To leverage the complexity of work with this operation, `LINQ To DB` provides a `BulkCopy` method.
-There are several overrides, but all they do the same thing - take data and operation options, then perform inserts and return operation status.
+There are several overrides, but all of them do the same thing - take data and operation options, then perform inserts and return operation status.
 How insert operations are performed internally depends on the level of provider support and the provided options.

 ```cs
 // DataConnectionExtensions.cs